What is Keto Diet?

-Usually known as the low-carb diet, Ketogenic diet is about limiting the intake of carbohydrates to make the body trick into using its ketones as primary source of energy.
+Usually known as the low-carb diet, the Ketogenic diet is about limiting the intake of carbohydrates to make the body trick into using its ketones as a primary source of energy.
 Ketones are produced in the liver by burning fats, when there are not ample carbohydrates in the body, a similar effect is caused by fasting.
-Since prolonged fasting does not favour the body positive effects, Keto diet helps tricking the body by shutting off all its glucose intakes.
+Since prolonged fasting does not favor the body positive effects, Keto diet helps to trick the body by shutting off all its glucose intakes.

 Though there are numerous benefits of this diet, some notable benefits are reduced appetite, weight loss, mental astuteness and agility.
 Since keto diet only restricts carbs intake, it can be sustained for a long time.
 Keto is not advisable to people who are currently using insulin to control diabetes, take blood pressure medications and are breast-feeding moms.

 When the body is suddenly depleted of glucose it starts to look for other alternatives to fuel up the bodily functions.
 Often regarded as an unhealthy diet, fat is used by the body as a secondary source for fuel.
 Since the fat present in the body cannot be consumed directly as glucose is, it is first turned into ketones.
 Ketone formation continues until the body achieves the desired number to propel all of its functions.
 This states is referred to as ketosis in which the body burns all of its fats, shedding off pounds until you hit a stable weight.